Takedaxz/iot-final-project/README.md

 4. Run: `python3 raspberrypi/main.py`

 ## Note
 This project is still under development.
-Some features like full InfluxDB integration and advanced AI models are not yet implemented.</content>
+Some features like full InfluxDB integration and advanced AI models are not yet implemented.
-<parameter name="filePath">c:\Users\Patta\OneDrive\Documents\PlatformIO\Projects\IoT-final\README.md